Exploring the Warmth of Words: A Deep Dive into Rhymes for "Warm"

 The Role of Context in Rhyme Selection

 The effectiveness of a rhyme isn't solely determined by its phonetic similarity to the target word.
-The context in which it is used plays a crucial role.
+The context in which it is used has a big impact.
 Consider the following examples:

 -